1939 to 1950 moved around a lot, due to war, evacuations etc.

 So he won’t disappear from advertisement and it is easy to comprehend why.
 It still leaves us with the question how long he will continue modeling.
 Hildebrand laughs as he answers: “As long as I can walk.”

-Those who would like to experience the absolute untouched bush/wilderness without the help of a helicopter, by crossing through the nameless spring waters of the upper Whitestone River/Yukon Territory by foot.
-Designation of the journey would be the Bering Sea after passing through the Porcupine and the Yukon River (not suitable for everyone).
+Orientation guide for trained people who want to walk through the absolutely untouched bush and without the help of a helicopter to the nameless spring waters of the upper Whitestone River/Yukon Territory to finally reach the Bering Sea via the Porcupine and Yukon Rivers (not suitable for everyone).

 The Whitestone River and the Upper Porcupine River are ideal to those who are relatively experienced in paddling; ideal to those who look for the totally untouched wilderness on the one hand and who are physically able to cope with the strains of hiking alone through the bush to the sources of the Whitestone on the other hand; that is to those who are willing to undertake such a trip of eight days under the before mentioned conditions.